RobGordula/WeatherTest/README.md

 The [layout](src/WeatherTest.WebApp/Views/Shared/_Layout.cshtml) from the application template was modified to have a selector for both the temperature and wind speed within the navigation section of the application.
 An input box with a search button was included in the navigation section as well.

 The weather for Bournemouth with the temperature in &deg;C wind speed in mph is initially displayed when lauching the application.
 Subsequent queries are done via a full page post back.
+Selecting from any of the dropdowns or clicking of the green button will trigger a post back to the server to get updates for the weather from the weather APIs.

 ### Supported Unit of Measurement

-A UnitOfMeasure section has been added into the [appsettings.json](src/WeatherTest.WebApp/appsettings.json) to allow for easily adding more unit of measure in the future, as well.
+The application loads the supported unit of measurement details from [unitsOfMeasure.json](src/WeatherTest.WebApp/unitsOfMeasure.json) on startup.
+Loading it from a JSON file will allow for easily adding more APIs in the future.

 ### Weather APIs

-A WeatherProviders section has been added into the [appsettings.json](src/WeatherTest.WebApp/appsettings.json) to allow for easily adding more APIs in the future.
+The application loads the settings for weather APIs from [weatherProviders.json](src/WeatherTest.WebApp/weatherProviders.json) on startup.
+Loading it from a JSON file will allow for easily adding more APIs in the future.

 ### Weather Checker Service